 The statements of net position present the financial position of the Research Foundation at the end of the fiscal year and include all assets and liabilities.
 Net position represents the difference between total assets and total liabilities and provides a snapshot of the current financial condition of the Research Foundation at the end of a fiscal year.
 The change in net position indicates whether the overall financial condition has improved or worsened during the year.
 Assets and liabilities are generally measured using current values.
 Capital assets are stated at historical cost less accumulated depreciation.

-A condensed version of the Research Foundation's assets, liabilities and net position at June 30, 2013, 2012, and 2011 is summarized below:
+A condensed version of the Research Foundation's assets, liabilities and net position at June 30, 2014, 2013, and 2012 is summarized on the following page:

-Condensed Statements of Net Position June 30, 2013, 2012, and 2011
+Condensed Statements of Net Position June 30, 2014, 2013, and 2012

 (In Thousands)